📝 hCaptcha Forms in SvelteKit #

 🤖 Adding hCaptcha: Rust Cloudflare Worker Style #

-maintain one codebase for parts of your backend.
-You can use the same code for contact form
+codebase for parts of your backend.
+You can use the same code for contact

-submission from your SvelteKit and Next apps.
-Rust also offers opportunities for code
+form submission from your SvelteKit and Next apps.
+Rust also offers

 , which is the value we defined in the .env